Written by the RxISK Team. Reviewed by Dr. David Healy.

-It isn’t known how many people regain 100% of their original sexual functioning and sensation after using an antidepressant.
+It isn’t known how many people regain 100% of their original sexual function and sensation after using an antidepressant.
 Based on the available data, PSSD may be quite common.

-For example, a person can find that they can now achieve orgasm after previously being unable to do so while on the medication, yet it now feels weaker and less intense compared to before using the antidepressants.
-This creates a confusing situation for the sufferer.
+For example, a patient can find that they can now achieve orgasm after previously being unable to do so while on the medication, but it now feels weaker compared to before using the antidepressants.
 As they are no longer on the drug, they might think they are imagining it or that it must be due to another reason such as a relationship issue.

 PSSD can be extremely distressing to those affected.
 It can lead to marriage break-up, job loss and suicide.
-But for some sufferers, the lack of desire means they are no longer interested in sex, and are unconcerned that they have the condition.
+But for some sufferers, the loss of sexual desire means they are no longer interested in sex and are unconcerned that they have the condition.

-Many sufferers fail to recover to any significant degree, with some having had the problem for over 20 years without any sign of improvement.
+Some patients report a certain degree of natural improvement over a period of time – sometimes months or years after stopping the antidepressant.
+However, many fail to recover to any significant degree with some having had the problem for over 20 years without any improvement.